 DuPont’s Safety Training Observation Process (STOP) is a management-driven process that involves layered safety audits.
-Behavior-based safety is designed and managed by employees resulting in a truly employee-driven process.
-In addition, behavior-based safety is a more positive process that places greater emphasis on employee involvement in the use of the observation data, to developing action plans for continuous improvement.
+Behavior-based safety is designed and managed by employees resulting in a truly high levels of active employee involvement at all levels of the organization.
+In addition, behavior-based safety is a more positive process.
+It typically involves employees in analyzing data from safety observations to develop action plans for continuous improvement.
 As a result, behavior-based safety creates a much higher and more consistent level of feedback supporting safe workplace practices as compared with a typical STOP observation process.

 How much does behavior-based safety typically cost and what is the payback?

 The cost depends on the size and complexity of the client organization and the level of support required.
-An implementation process at a single location with 250 employees will typically average from $40,000 to $60,000.
-In our experience, implementation costs have ranged from $12,000 for small sites to over $250,000 for very large organizations.
 Many organizations see a return on their investment in as little as twelve months.
-QSE will be happy to provide a no-cost economic analysis to assist you in assessing the value of behavior-based safety to your organization.

 What other companies use it?